syncfusion-content/java-file-format-docs/java-file-formats/Licensing/how-to-register-in-an-application.md

 documentation: ug
 ---

-# Register Syncfusion License key in FileForamt application
+# Register Syncfusion<sup style="font-size:70%">&reg;</sup> License key in FileForamt application

-The generated license key is just a string that needs to be registered before any Syncfusion control is initiated.
+The generated license key is just a string that needs to be registered before any Syncfusion<sup style="font-size:70%">&reg;</sup> control is initiated.
 The following code is used to register the license.

 {% tabs %}
 {% highlight c# %}